DeanoBurrito/northport/docs/kernel/SystemCallList.md

 Two flavours of IPC are supported: discrete messages (or packets, mailbox style) and continuous streams (memory buffers style).
 Access to IPC is described using a 4bit integer, occupying bits 63:60 of the flags argument.
 The access list for an ipc endpoint can be modified using the `ModifyIpcConfig` system call.
 Ids can be either thread or process ids, with a process id allowing all it's threads the same access.
 They accept the following values:
 - `0`: No read/write allowed at all.
-Effectively disables this operation on the IPC endpoint.
+Effectively disables operation on the IPC endpoint.
 - `1`: Public.
 Any process can read or write to this endpoint.
 - `2`: Selected only.
 Only pre-approved process ids can access this endpoint.
 This list of ids starts empty and can be modified by the ModifyIpcConfig syscall.
 - `3`: Private.
 This forces 1-to-1 communication, only a single remote process can access this endpoint.